 The other question in this half-verse is how exactly to construe $s\bar{a}t\dot{a}ye dh\bar{a}h$.
-The standard tr. take prábhrtim as the subj. of an active infinitive $s\bar{a}t\dot{a}ye$ -- perhaps most clearly in Keydana (Infinitive, 317 n.
+The standard tr. take prábhṛtim as the subj. of an active infinitive $s\bar{a}t\dot{a}ye$ -- perhaps most clearly in Keydana (Infinitive, 317 n.
 132) "Mach, dass diese Darbringung siege," taking Indra as the subject of $dh\bar{a}h$ (contra my identification of the priest as subj.).
-But I doubt that the prábhrti- itself is the agent of winning.
-My publ. tr. takes $s\bar{a}t\dot{a}ye$ as a passive, with (perhaps) Indra the implied agent: the offering is to be won by him.
-This interpr. may be supported by 2c prayamyámānān práti şū gṛbhāya "Grasp at (the drinks) being offered," with $prá \sqrt{yam}$ expressing the same notion as $prá \sqrt{bhr}$ in 1a and Indra's gaining control of them in both passages.
-It might also be possible that $s\bar{a}t\dot{a}ye$ is not being used as a real infinitive, and the phrase should be tr. "set this offering here for (our) gain" -- that is, when Indra takes the offering nor Indra is the agent of an infinitival use of this dative.
+But I doubt that the prábhṛti- itself is the agent of winning.
+My publ. tr. takes sātáye as a passive, with (perhaps) Indra the implied agent: the offering is to be won by him.
+This interpr. may be supported by 2c prayamyámānān práti sũ gṛbhāya "Grasp at (the drinks) being offered," with prá \sqrt{yam} expressing the same notion as prá \sqrt{bhr} in 1a and Indra's gaining control of them in both passages.
+It might also be possible that sātáye is not being used as a real infinitive, and the phrase should be tr. "set this offering here for (our) gain" -- that is, when Indra takes the offering set out by the priest, there will be general gain for all of us but neither the offering nor Indra is the agent of an infinitival use of this dative.
 (This seems to be close to the WG interpr.)